 The Philosophy Department is part of the Humanities Division of the Buchtel College of Arts and Sciences and is located on the 4th floor of the College of Arts & Sciences Building in room 454.
 CAS is on the southeast corner of College Street and Buchtel Avenue.

 Click here for a map of campus.

-Philosophy Club meetings are usually held in the Student Union on Tuesdays, though some might be held on Wednesdays to accommodate more students.
+Philosophy Club meetings are usually held once a month in the Philosophy Department's student lounge (CAS 436) on Tuesday evenings.
 Meetings begin at 5:00 PM and end around 6:30 PM.
 For more information, you can contact the club president at UOAPhilosophyClub@gmail.com, or go to Orgsync.